marcel-licence/ML_SynthTools/extras/midi_input.md

 In some cases you can use the internal pull-up of your microcontroller.
 In that case you do not net the external resistor.

 Some opto-coupler require an operating voltage of 5V and may also work with 3.3V.
+The capacitor can be added in parallel for better EMI suppression.

 Please ensure that your opto-coupler does not drive 5V at the output to your 3.3V microcontroller.
 If your microcontroller does not have a 5V tolerant input it may destroy your RX pin.